Versapay: Referral and Processing Agreement with Toronto Dominion Bank

 In May 2013, Versapay announced a referral and processing agreement with TD Merchant Services, an operating division of TD Bank.
-This relationship allowed Versapay to process business-to-business electronic payment methods on Versapay's cloud-based payment processing solution.
-The solution is to be offered to North American Merchants sourced by TD and Versapay.
+This relationship allowed Versapay to process business-to-business electronic payment methods on Versapay's cloud-based payment processing service.
+The service is to be offered to North American Merchants sourced by TD and Versapay.

 Leadership Change

-In May 2010, shortly after the Company's successful IPO on the Toronto Stock Exchange, the founder and CEO Michael Gokturk was abruptly replaced by the Board of Directors.
-Bill McGill, the Company's CFO at the time, assumed the role of CEO.
+In May 2010, shortly after the company's successful IPO on the Toronto Stock Exchange, the founder and CEO Michael Gokturk was abruptly replaced by the board of directors.
+Bill McGill, the company's CFO at the time, assumed the role of CEO.
 Michael Gokturk resurfaced in January 2011 to launch his new payments company Payfirma, which was the first in Canada to deploy mobile payments on smartphones.
 In September 2013, Versapay announced the departure of Bill McGill as CEO.
 Craig O'Neill, previously the co-founder and CEO of Xeye (sold to Odyssey Financial Technologies) - was appointed CEO of Versapay.
+Carey O'Connor Kolaja was announced as the new CEO on March 7, 2023, replacing O'Neill, who moved to an advisory role after nearly ten years as chief executive.

 Board Change

-In August 2014, Versapay announced Jason Gurandiano resigned as Chairman Of the Board of Directors.
-Art Mesher, previously CEO and Chairman of the board of The Descartes Systems Group was appointed new Chairman of the board of Versapay.
+In August 2014, Versapay announced Jason Gurandiano resigned as Chairman Of the board of directors.
+Art Mesher, previously CEO and chairman of the board of The Descartes Systems Group was appointed new chairman of the board of Versapay.